library(igraph)

 This assumption significantly simplifies the modeling of network dynamics.
 It eliminates the need to track full network histories and allows for tractable simulation-based estimation.
 Conceptually, it also aligns with many social processes where actors respond to their current social environment rather than recalling a complete relational past.

 Nonetheless, the Markov assumption is a modeling abstraction.
-While it facilitates analysis and interpretation, it may not capture certain behaviors where history matters such as long-term reciprocity, reputation building, or delayed responses.
+While it facilitates analysis and interpretation, it may not capture certain behaviors where history matters, such as long-term reciprocity, reputation building, or delayed responses.
 Still, for many applications, it offers a powerful and flexible framework for understanding how networks evolve over time.

 SAOMs address this by adopting an actor-driven approach.
 Instead of modeling global changes to the network, SAOMs assume that individual actors make decisions about their outgoing ties through a series of small, sequential updates.
 This simplifies the modeling process while remaining grounded in a realistic representation of social behavior.